 If your child has a Hib infection, they should be kept away from childcare or school until a course of appropriate antibiotics is completed and your doctor has confirmed that they are no longer infectious.

 In some circumstances, people who live with a person with Hib infection may require preventative antibiotics.
-The Department of Health will guide healthcare professionals if this is the case.
+The Department of Health and Human Services will guide healthcare professionals if this is the case.

 Diagnosis of Hib infection

-Since other types of bacteria can cause similar infections so it is important to test specifically for the presence of Hib.
+Since other types of bacteria can cause similar infections, it is important to test specifically for the presence of Hib.
 Diagnosis may include:

 - physical examination